niraj-desai-2909/burr/docs/concepts/state-typing.rst

 .. note::

-    Burr allows you to specify types for your state.
+    Apach Burr allows you to specify types for your state.
 This enables more self-documenting, easy-to-write actions, allows you to type your entire application object for downstream consumption, and provides a way to inspect the state of your application prior to execution (for use by a web-server/other typing system).
 This is done through the use of pydantic schemas.